canonical/ubuntu-cloud-docs/readme.rst

 	PROJECT=aws make run

-The different projects that can be specfied are 'aws', 'azure', 'google', 'ibm', 'oracle' and 'oci'.
+The different projects that can be specfied are 'all-clouds', 'aws', 'azure', 'google', 'ibm', 'oracle' and 'oci'.

 The documentation will be available at `127.0.0.1:8000 <http://127.0.0.1:8000>`_ or equivalently at `localhost:8000 <http://localhost:8000>`_.